 No person or entity that provides services to the Fund or the Manager in relation to the Fund is an affiliated entity of the Manager other than Brompton Corp., which provides premises and staff to the Manager.
 Brompton Corp. does not receive any fees from the Fund.
-Each of the directors and officers of the Manager are also directors and officers of Brompton Corp., see section 8.1.4.
+Each of the directors and officers of the Manager are also directors and officers of Brompton Corp., see section 8.1.3 of this Annual Information Form